saylesss88/nix-book/src/nix/sops-nix.md

         # This part ensures your *personal* key can decrypt it.
 ```

-Save it and move on.
+Save it and move on, this file and `sops.nix` are safe to version control.

 5. sops-nix's automatic decryption feature using system SSH host keys only works
    with ed25519 host keys for deriving Age decryption keys.
 Therefore, for